The Alpine Soil Partnership (AlpSP)

 - Sustainable use of soils has been defined by the revised World Soil Charter (2015) as: “Soil management is sustainable if the supporting, provisioning, regulating, and cultural services provided by soil are maintained or enhanced without significantly impairing (…) biodiversity”.
 Soils react (slowly) to environmental and climatic changes as well as to land uses and management practices.
 Soils are currently threatened by soil sealing, soil erosion and loss of soil organic matter.

 Sustainable soil management aims at improving soil parameters that can be influenced by management practices in different sectors (e.g. presence of earthworms, erosion evidence, compaction, organic matter content, roots, friability, soil respiration).

 - Sustainable soil management needs to be adopted in all land-use sectors (agriculture, forestry, tourism, spatial planning,…) by implementing good soil management practices that maintain, balance or improve SES but also do not render impossible the principal services of the land-use sector, e.g. provisioning of food in the case of agriculture.
 This means linking soil dynamics with the challenges of the land use management to guarantee a win-win situation.

 Past AlpSP meetings:

-In the framework of the Interreg Alpine Space project Links4Soils, the Alpine Soil Partnership (AlpSP) is established taking into account the sub-regional-level priorities and natural and cultural conditions of the Alpine Region.
+In the framework of the Interreg Alpine Space project Links4Soils, the Alpine Soil Partnership (AlpSP) was established taking into account the sub-regional-level priorities and natural and cultural conditions of the Alpine region.